Linux: rename, rename.ul, prename, perl-rename: what a confusion!

 In this article I report some observations on how to rename documents in GNU/Linux using text commands, clarifying some differences between various distributions.

-command does not, in fact, have unique
+The rename command does not, in fact, have unique

 behavior in distributions derived from Debian versus those derived from